cupcake-recipes.com

 Main Ingredients

-• 2 medium zucchini trimmed and cut into fries
+• 2 medium zucchini cut into sticks

 • 0.5 cup all-purpose flour